MysteryCoder456/MysteryCoder456/README.md

 # MysteryCoder456 (CodeBoi#3680 on Discord)!

 ## About Me
 I'm a High School Student.
-I make Discord Bots, multiplayer games, websites, and iOS Apps.
-I am also a gamer and play a lot of games like Minecraft, Call of Duty, and Among Us.
+I make Discord Bots, multiplayer games, websites, and iOS Apps and play games like Minecraft, Call of Duty, and Amogus.

 ## Workstation 💪
 1. Base model 2017 MacBook Pro 13" (not very workstation-y :P)